Glacier Fish Company Maritime Claims

 Many times, your injury could have been avoided if the vessel owner took reasonable precautions and provided a safe work environment.
 If your injury was caused in any part by the negligence Glacier Fish Company, you might be entitled to additional damages under the Jones Act.
 Examples of negligence include a failure to provide proper training, requiring excessive overtime, and a failure to follow industry standards.
 Some available damages under the Jones Act include lost wages, lost earning capacity, pain and suffering, disability, and disfigurement.
 It is critical to reach out to an experienced maritime attorney, to ensure that you are getting the compensation you are entitled to under the law.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Glacier Fish Company.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.